MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: **_Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable._**

+* 2022-10-17 0.17.1
+  * Add -I option to search for include directories
+  * Tested routines from external modules
+  * Added style processing from qascript

 * 2022-09-27 0.17.0
   * Removed routines from **QA::Types** which simplified a lot.
 E.g., all config type of file are stored at the same root location.
 That location can be changed with `.set-root-path()`.
 The files are differentiated by their extension, e.g. `.yaml-qaqst` or `.toml-qaset`.
   * Sometime soon I will remove the dialog versions so to cleanup some code.
 When one wants to use a dialog to present questions just provide an empty window and it will look like it is a dialog window.